6ameDev/selfhosted/README.md

 1. `docker` should be installed.
 2. `docker-compose` should be installed.

+Note: Ensure you have added your user to docker group.
+To do so you can run `sudo usermod -aG docker ${USER}`

 ### Steps
 1. Clone the repository to your preferred directory and `cd` into it.
 2. Create a `.env` file by running `$ cp .env.sample .env`.